Eddie-Kuo/lingua/README.md

     <img src="assets/images/icon.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">IntelliCourse.AI</h3>
+<h3 align="center">Lingua</h3>

   <p align="center">
-    This web app is built with the intention of making online learning easier.
-Utilizing the OpenAI API, users can have a full roadmap and course generated for them to learn any topic of choice.
+    This mobile app is built to bridge the generational gap between parents and their first generation children who are proficient in texting in different languages.
+Traditionally, using Google Translate has been the "go to solution" in translating text.
+The problem with using Google Translate is that the translated text is often too literal and sounds robotic.
+Using AI and specific prompt engineering, Lingua (Latin for language) translates text messages in realtime while preserving the natural way of speaking in the language of choice as if it were from a native speaker.
     <br />
     <a href="https://github.com/Eddie-Kuo/lingua"><strong>Explore the docs »</strong></a>
     <br />